-Management exercises judgement in determining the adequacy for provisions for trade receivables for which collections are considered doubtful.
+Management exercises judgement in assessing credit risk relating to outstanding trade receivables balances and therefore the determination of the adequacy of provisions for trade receivables for which collections are considered doubtful.
 Judgement is used in the assessment of the extent of recoverability of long outstanding balances.
 Actual outcomes may be materially different from the provision established by Management.